 The need for change is forcing enterprises to find EDI B2B solutions

-Whenever we speak with CIOs and IT leaders, they tell us that their number one priority is that they to move faster.
-But there’s a key challenge to moving faster - the delivery gap in what IT is asked to deliver and what it actually can deliver.
-And that is something which is growing exponentially at every business.
+CIOs and IT leaders often say that their number one priority is that they to move faster.
+But the greatest challenge to moving faster is the IT delivery gap between what IT is asked to deliver and what it actually can deliver.
+And that delivery gap is growing exponentially at every business.

-These problems are compounded by organizations working with EDI for B2B communications.
+These problems are worse for businesses who are using EDI for B2B communications.
 EDI has had many benefits for businesses, but it can be notoriously difficult to work with, and as there are numerous EDI messaging standards (what is EDI?), it’s quite difficult for businesses to communicate with other businesses using different standards.
-Let’s take a look at one customer that is facing these issues and how they were able to find a solution.

 The need for a new B2B EDI solution

-This business is a large international manufacturer, and the problems they were facing are resonant with a lot of other organizations we work with.
-They had a legacy system, tightly tied to their ERP, that was being used for B2B EDI but supported only a limited number of message standards.
-It was controlled and gated by central IT teams, so anytime changes were needed, a request had to be made of the central IT team and it had to be added to the IT project backlog.
+This business is a large international manufacturer, and the problems they were facing are very typical of organizations that use EDI.
+They had legacy systems, tightly tied to their ERP, that was being used for B2B EDI but supported only a limited number of message standards.
+It was controlled and gated by central IT teams, so any time changes were needed, a request had to be made to the central IT team and then the project had to be added to the IT project backlog.
 Because of all of the increasing demands, not just into the EDI messaging systems but across a widening portfolio of initiatives, central IT was becoming increasingly a bottleneck for bringing on new partners, or even making changes to configurations for existing partners.
-Clearly something needed to happen to make the EDI solutions for B2B communication more streamline.
+Something needed to happen to streamline the EDI solutions for B2B communication.

-The problems compounded to the point that the time it took to onboard a new partner had reached an excess of 6 months.
-It was becoming a real pain point, and a risk factor for go live of important business initiatives like new product launches, and particularly crucially for this customer, expanding into new geographical markets.
-This customer needed to find a new solution for EDI B2B functions like decreasing partner onboarding time and having some of their business analysts in the Line of Business teams to be able to drive some of the partner onboarding tasks, particularly configuration around how partner messages were validated, and particularly mapped into other standards.
+The problems worsened to the point that it took more than six months to onboard a new partner.
+Not only did the delays become a real business pain point, it actually put the go-live date of important business initiatives like new product launches or expanding into new geographical markets at risk.
+This organization needed to find new solutions for EDI B2B functions like decreasing partner onboarding time and having some of their business analysts in the Line of Business teams to be able to drive some of the partner onboarding tasks, particularly configuration around how partner messages were validated, and particularly mapped into other standards.
 This was a task that the line of business IT teams felt they could handle within their groups, and wanted to have the opportunity to do so without having to send the request into central IT.

 A Modern EDI B2B Solution

 In order to create an EDI B2B solution that could accommodate the agility that this business needed, they decided to employ an API-led connectivity approach.
-To understand why this approach was so effective for this business, let’s consider why it is so difficult to onboard new trading partners using EDI.
+To understand why this approach was so effective for this business, let’s consider why it's so difficult to onboard new trading partners using EDI.

-Organizations have typically solved this problem, in terms of thinking about building out the logic to receive and validate and transfer messages as well as what to do with the downstream data, in isolated silo fashion, so that for each trading partner a business works with , that logic building has to then be redone.
-A manufacturer, for example, might work with a number of downstream retail partners who are sending in purchase orders and invoices and to whom they want to send purchase orders in return.
-As this manufacturer expands the number of trading partners, the work that needs to be done to process these messages to work with the downstream requests has to be redone each time.
-When an invoice comes in, how do they input that data into their ERP?
-Have you tried the resulting documentation of that invoice, how do they ensure or GR accounting system is updated?
-This work has to be done for each business process, and it’s slow and cumbersome.
-And, as the number of trading partners has expanded, as well as the number of channels has expanded, so maybe this customer, this cost of duplicating assets has increased exponentially.
-Hence the delays in partner on-boarding that we see.
+Organizations have typically solved this problem in terms of thinking about building out the logic to receive and validate and transfer messages as well as what to do with the downstream data in an isolated fashion.
+For each trading partner a business works with, the EDI messages for onboarding have to be redone each time.
+A manufacturer, for example, might work with a number of retail partners who are sending in purchase orders and invoices and to whom they want to send purchase orders in return.
+As this manufacturer expands the number of trading partners, the work that needs to be done to process these messages to work with the downstream requests has to be completed over and over and over again.
+This has to be done for each business process, which is slow and cumbersome.
+And, as the number of trading partners has expanded, as well as the number of channels has expanded, the cost of duplicating the work to onboard partners has increased exponentially.
+This is what causes the delays in partner onboarding.

 An API-led connectivity approach to B2B EDI, however, works on the principle of reuse.
-API-led connectivity is a platform approach to integration, rather than a point-to-point approach, driving a much more services oriented approach that separates out the actual message processing concern from the business processing.
-The idea is to decouple message processing from business processing.
-For example, passing an EDI message from the resulting purchase order business process, and thereby driving much greater reuse of that logic across trading partners.
-What we've seen is by separating these concerns, these business and technical concerns in terms of how messages are mapped, and then secondly how the underlying data is processed at a business level.
+API-led connectivity is a platform approach to integration, rather than a point-to-point approach, which separates out the actual message processing concern from the business processing.
+What we've seen is by separating these concerns, efficiencies can be found in terms of how messages are mapped, and then secondly how the underlying data is processed at a business level.

 In the EDI context, an API-led connectivity approach provides both flexibility to serve different partners as well as tight control over core ERP systems: